5 Common Pests Found in Hotels and What You Can Do to Prevent them

 • Keep floors clean and pay particular attention to areas underneath prep tables and counters where it may be difficult to access for proper cleaning, but food debris may accumulate.

-• Clean garbage disposal units thoroughly including screens which may be present.
+• Clean garbage disposal units thoroughly, including screens that may be present.

 • Check elevator pits at least once per year to make sure they are clean and not supporting flies.

 • Keep refuse containers clean, including underneath the liners.
-Have a program in place for the cleaning of dumpster carts which may be used to move garbage from the kitchen and food service areas to the dumpster.
+Have a program in place for cleaning dumpster carts, which may be used to move garbage from the kitchen and food service areas to the dumpster.
 These carts can get dirty when bags leak or are torn.
 Make sure they are placed on a cleaning schedule.

 • Clean beverage dispenser trays and drain lines on a regular basis.
 This includes beer tap trays in bars and lounges.

-• Regularly clean underneath tray conveyors when present.
-These can be challenging areas to clean due to typical construction practices.
+• Clean underneath tray conveyors regularly when present.
+Due to typical construction practices, these can be challenging areas to clean.

-• Clean and wring out mops prior to storage on wall mounted racks.
+• Clean and wring out mops before storing them on wall-mounted racks.
 Dirty, souring maps can attract and support small flies.

 Cluster Fly Image

-Filth flies like House and Bottle flies are most commonly coming in from outside and may be attracted to facility by garbage dumpsters and trash receptacles.
+Filth flies, such as House and Bottle flies, most commonly enter from outside and may be attracted to the facility by garbage dumpsters and trash receptacles.
 Frequently opened doors can contribute to interior issues.

 Prevention Tips for Filth Flies